 Predictions on all fronts are a puzzle this year, with troubling divisiveness all around us.
 But we can lift each other with love and kindness to melt away fear and disharmony, bringing joy and peace back again.

 Speaking of snow, may I share a walk in the woods last week to support a bereavement camp for kids who lost a parent, guardian, or sibling too early in life.
-I’ve been a volunteer for Comfort Zone Camp since my soulful twin brother Bill passed away.
-No doubt, the pandemic’s isolation, lost lives, and stress over livelihoods adds to the uncertainty and feelings of loss for many of us these days.
+I’ve volunteered for Comfort Zone Camp since my soulful twin brother Bill passed away.
+Undoubtedly, the pandemic’s isolation lost lives, and stress over livelihoods add to the uncertainty and feelings of loss for many of us these days.

 The 5K Grief Relief was a virtual event this year.
 Still, I gathered a few friends at Blue Mountain Lakes, part of the Delaware Water Gap National Recreational Area NJ/PA, for an in-person 5-K, following Covid protocols, of course.
 It was cold that day, and remnants from the light dusting of snow remained in pockets next to Hemlock Pond, where elevations are higher.
 I grabbed some snow and rubbed it on my cheeks, hoping that Frosty will be coming to town this year.

 We wear name badges while at camp.
 Last year, during a snowy NJ March camp, a group of kids built snowmen, and one was given a name tag – Mark Frosty, charmingly misspelling his name.

 “Frosty the snowman is a fairy tale, they say.
 He was made of snow, but the children know how he came to life one day.”